 Winnie Wong, LCPC, ATR-BC, is an EMDR-trained clinician, Registered Board-Certified Art Therapist, Licensed Clinical Professional Counselor, supervisor, educator, researcher, and artist.
-She has fourteen years of institutional and community experiences across Singapore, India, Hong Kong, and Chicago.
-At YWCA, she implements anti-oppressive frameworks grounded in critical feminisms and relational-cultural theory to provide long-term trauma therapy to survivors of sexual violence of all ages.
+She has sisteen years of institutional and community experience across Singapore, India, Hong Kong, and Chicago.
+At the current community mental health agency, she implements anti-oppressive frameworks grounded in critical feminisms and relational-cultural theory to provide long-term trauma therapy to survivors of sexual violence of all ages.
 She overseas the clinical internship program and supervises therapists.
-She also delivers professional training on crisis intervention, teaches and engages in national and international art therapy discourses, reviews journal submission and student thesis, and serves as an elected Council Member on the Accreditation Council for Art Therapy Education (ACATE) to promote best practices for art therapy education programs.
-Finally, she is the founder of Dialogue in Art, an accessible community art studio in Hong Kong for underserved youth experiencing sociopolitical unrest.
+She also delivers professional training on crisis intervention, teaches and engages in national and international art therapy discourses, publishes research, and reviews journal submission and student thesis.
+Finally, she is the founder of Dialogue in Art, an accessible community art studio in Hong Kong for underserved youth, before expanding her clinical, supervisory, and community-based practice in Chicago.

 RECENT NEWS: